kengibson1111/tour-of-go/README.md

   is pointing at, there are only 3 elements left.
 The array length is part of the type and never grows.
 So slices seem to be a way to circumvent array limitations (which exist to provide runtime consistency).

-* slices (nil) - zero value for a slice is nil. length and capacity are both 0.
-I assume the pointer value is also 0.

 * slices (append) - this is another function that hides so much complexity around array storage.
 This shows how length and capacity change as the slice grows.
 Not sure if there is a function to shrink array storage for optimization reasons.